JFF-Danno/Conflux-Generic-Dashboard/README.md

 Currently 2 objects are provided with some basic functionality, these are intended as code examples as well as providing functionality.
 I expect this group of core objects will grow with each new project.
-The 1st 2 are Address Records which can be displayed on the dashboard.
+The 1st is Address Records which can be displayed on the dashboard.
 A Blockchain Id project is on my list of ideas to research.
 The 2nd is a Transaction Record.

 (Projects that could use this platform) My research list.